May 22, 2020, 11:13:19 AM CDT Dec 15, 2020, 3:03:08 PM CST

 • Feeling extra tired

-It's important to know that presentation of these symptoms alone does not mean a child has MIS-C. The CDC defines MIS-C as an illness that includes fever and evidence of multi-organ inflammation.
-Doctors may need to perform tests to look for other signs of disease.
+If your child starts to show symptoms of MIS-C, contact your pediatrician.
+But it's important to know that having some of these symptoms does not mean a child has MIS-C. The CDC defines MIS-C as an illness that includes fever and evidence of multi-organ inflammation.
+In most cases, doctors will need to do tests to diagnose the condition.

-Preliminary data suggest that this inflammatory condition may be a late manifestation of infection in children – meaning it can develop weeks after a COVID-19 infection.
-However, children who develop symptoms of MIS-C may not have shown typical symptoms of COVID-19 infection, such as respiratory symptoms.
+While experts don't yet understand why some children develop MIS-C, they do know that children who do develop symptoms of MIS-C may not have shown typical symptoms of COVID-19 infection, such as respiratory symptoms.

-"Children are not presenting with typical features of COVID-19 but may instead present with persistent fever and at times greatly exaggerated features of inflammation," explains Dr. Kahn.
+"Children who develop MIS-C don't necessarily have typical COVID-19 symptoms.
+Instead, they may have a persistent fever and exaggerated features of inflammation," explains Dr. Kahn.

 How can I protect my child against COVID-19 and MIS-C?